aidankeighron/Util/docs/assets/Python/asterisk.md

 language: Python
 ---

 Asterisks are used to unpack lists, make variable parameters, and exposition.
 I find that they are most commonly used for exponents or to split an x/y coordinate list into individual components.
+When unpacking lists it essentially maps each index to an input on the method in the order they occur.

 ```python
 # unpacking a function